 Members of the Wellspring staff--Dr. Paul Martin, Larry Pile, Ron Burks, and Stephen Martin-- have written a long article with a formidable name, "Overcoming the Bondage of Revictimization: A Rational/Empirical Defense of Thought Reform."
 It is a rebuttal to an article by Bob and Gretchen Passantino, "Overcoming the Bondage of Victimization: A Critical Evaluation of Cult Mind Control Theories."

 The discussion centers on the question, is the mind-control model of cult recruitment and influence compatible with Christian theology?
 The Passantinos argue that the mind-control model removes moral/spiritual responsibility from the person who has joined a cult.
-Wellspring argues that mind-control does not remove responsibility, but modifies it by distorting reality.
+Wellspring argues that the mind-control model does not remove responsibility, but but shows that personal responsibility is handicapped by the distortion of reality.
 The article will be helpful for those who are angry at themselves for having gotten involved in the Assembly.

 Excerpts from Recovering from Churches that Abuse by Dr. Ronald Enroth cover some of the common problems experienced by people who leave abusive groups.
 You might find that what has been going on with you (or not going on...) is not weird, but normal, given what you've been through.
 Several cases Dr. Enroth describes are drawn partially from interviews with former Assembly members.
 The complete book is now available online in PDF format.